ArtiPedia/blog-v3/_pages/about.md

 </style>
  -->
 <br />
-**There are a number of ways to reach out to me, a few are in the footer.**
+**There are a number of ways to reach out to me, a few are in the contact page.**

 ## Major changes